MojoliciousDotIO/mojolicious.io/blog/2021/02/14/announcing-mojolicious-9-0/index.markdown

 ## Mojo::DOM

 CSS Selectors are amazing, but one major failing is that you can only extract the last element in your selector, not something in the middle.
-Or to put it another way, thing they lack is the ability to conditionally match an element based on a property of its children.
+Or to put it another way, they lack is the ability to conditionally match an element based on a property of its children.
 Well CSS4 proposes something that lets you assert just such a condition, the `:has` pseudo-class.

 Without it, if you wanted to find all the links that have images as their content, you'd have to match `a > img` and traverse back up to the parent (which gets even harder if it isn't a direct child, e.g. `a img`).